PhilReedData/TEFCluster/README.md

 - Gold and bronze institutions talk a lot about support.

 ### Major topics
-These are the six most salient terms from each of the five 'largest' topics for each study.
+These are the six most salient terms from each of the five widest distributed topics for each study (the largest circles in the visualisation).

 - The tables are excerpts from the `*_word_vectors_for_each_topic.csv` files.
 - The charts are intertopic distance maps where each circle is a topic and